Mapping Pixar’s candid, creative culture

 Pixar avoids unnecessary meetings with the mindset that it’s okay (for a senior manager) to walk into a meeting and be surprised.
-This means getting read of review meetings with different levels.
+This means getting rid of review meetings with different levels.

-“Dailies” are morning sessions to reviews each team’s work in progress.
+“Dailies” are morning sessions to reviews each team’s works in progress.
 It’s part of the collective mindset where everyone on the team knows what’s going on.

 “Post-mortems” is a discussion about learning from past mistakes or successes.
-The team gets together to review a complete projet and have to address “5 things they will continue to do” and “5 things that they wouldn’t do again.”
+The team gets together to review a complete projet and must address “5 things they will continue to do” and “5 things that they wouldn’t do again.”